Diesel-Net/kiwi-8/README.txt

 Chip8 v1.0

-A Chip-8 Emultaor written in C++ using the Simple DirectMedia Layer library.
+A Chip-8 Emulator written in C++ using the Simple DirectMedia Layer library.

 Most games seem to work properly.
 Probably still a